 A word that translates into English as “pretty ugly” doesn’t quite convey its actual meaning very well.
-The term refers to someone who has a unique or an unconventional beauty.
+The term refers to someone who has a unique or unconventional beauty.
 It’s the feeling you get looking at someone, knowing they don’t reflect the general cultural notion of attraction, but not being able to still find them attractive.

 Have you ever heard of the death drive?
 Well, “l’appel du vide” is similar to this, but in one specific difference.
 It means “the call of the void” and describes the urge of wanting to jump from a very high place when you’re standing next to a ledge.

 This word refers to a fake person or someone who pretends to be someone they’re not.
 It comes from the action of someone pretending to inhale from a cigarette.

 Have you ever been in a situation that was pure chaos?
 You look around, and you realize that a house fire with people running around screaming would be more organized and calmer.
-If so, then you’ve probably witness “tohu-bohu” or a state of pandemonium.
+If so, then you’ve probably witnessed “tohu-bohu” or a state of pandemonium.
 It’s derived from a Hebrew word describing the world before the Judaic God created it.

 Annoy?
 Frustrated?
 Angry and in the mood to complain, but don’t want to feel overly judgmental?
 Well, in French, you can merely express râler to illustrate your dissatisfaction with the world in an eloquent, yet enlightened way.